MikecMarko/MikecMarko/README.md

 <br>

-- 📚 I’m currently learning all about MERN stack and working on some projects while at it 😄
+- 📚 Learning as much as I can on PHP/MySQL & MERN stack and working on some projects while at it 😄
 - 🧐 Searching for full time job. ✅
 - 🥅 2021 Goals:
   - be a lot more active on GitHub.